 My kids will back me up on that too because they’ve enjoyed all the ciabatta I’ve made this week perfecting the technique.
 No, it’s not perfect yet, but it’s getting closer.

-- sift your flour before scooping it to get the most accurate measurement possible
+- lighten your flour before scooping it to get the most accurate measurement possible

 - do not let this over prove, doubled in size is where you want to work from